texta-tk/texta-tk.github.io/source/gui.rst

     Figure 8. *Example Search Results*

 If there are too many features (columns), we can hide or show them from the drop-down menu in the down left corner.
-We can select or deselect all of them together (*Select all*) or by clicking on them saparately.
+We can select or deselect all of them together (*Select all*) or by clicking on them separately.
 We can also hide or get back the Searcher's panels with *Toggle drawer* button.
 We can browse through Searcher's results with the arrows in the bottom right.
 We can also choose how many items per page would we want to see.

 .. _figure-9: